Living Waters Fellowship

 Romans 3:23

 We rebel against God; we hide from our Creator.
-Ignoring God’s commandments, we violate the image of God in others and ourselves.
-We accept lies as truth and we exploit neighbor and nature.
+Ignoring God’s commandments, we violate the image of God in

 We deserve God’s condemnation.
 Yet, God acts with justice and mercy to redeem creation.
-God’s grace awakens in us an earnest longing for deliverance from sin and death and moves us toward repentance and faith.
+God’s grace awakens in

 In life and death we belong to God.